eklitzke/mu-rpm/README.md

 The `emacs-mu4e` package installs the Emacs mu4e package, which is a mail reader for Emacs.

 The `mu-guile` package installs Scheme language bindings for Guile.
-This is useful if you want to interact with the mu database from Scheme.
+These provide additional `mu script` commands, and I recommend you install this package if you are using mu.